 - Mobile screen size is limited compared to the desktop one.
 You should consider that especially when creating pop-ups: if you can’t eliminate them (age verification boxes, etc.), at least, make them small so that they won’t obscure the large part of the screen.
 Otherwise, if pop-ups don’t let people get quick access to information they need, you’ll lose the significant number of visitors.
 It’ll cause poor user experience and affect your page rankings.

 - The size of the buttons is even more important than the content itself.
 As smartphones imply touchscreen navigation, your CTA buttons should fit the size of a thumb.
-If you fail to do this, it’ll cause visitors accidentally tap wrong buttons or zoom the page.
+If you fail to do this, it’ll cause visitors to accidentally tap the wrong buttons or zoom the page.
 It won’t influence your UX and conversions positively.

 - Mobile users usually need a brief answer to their query.
 If you provide long-form content with no clear structure and conclusions, people will search for other websites.